AlibabaResearch/flash-llm/README.md

 # Flash-LLM

-This is the artifact of our paper Flash-LLM, supporting pruned LLM model inference with NVIDIA tensor cores.
+Flash-LLM is an efficient GPU library for cost-effective and highly-efficient large generative model inference.
+It provides efficient GPU MatMul kernels with unstructured sparsity by leveraging Tensor Cores.
+With Flash-LLM, the pruned LLM models can be deployed onto GPUs with less memory consumption and can execute efficiently.

-Currently, this repo works for NVIDIA A100 GPUs.
+Currently, the code has been evaluated on NVIDIA A100 GPUs.

-## Preparations
+## Build Flash-LLM

 #### 1. Prepare the Docker
 Note: please specify PATH_LOCAL and PATH_DOCKER according to your preference.